Removable Liners for Chest Freezers: A Practical Guide

 2. DIY Form-Fitted Liners

-Some people try cutting and seaming sheets of PVC, EPDM, or TPO to create a form-fitted liner.
-I have seen a few of these firsthand.
-The results have not been great.
-Most did not fit well, and all of them eventually leaked- some within a few weeks.
+Some people try cutting and seaming their own PVC, EPDM, or TPO sheets to create a form-fitted liner.
+I’ve seen a number of these firsthand.
+The results have not been encouraging.
+Most didn’t fit well, and all of them eventually leaked – some within a few weeks.

-There are three main ways people try to join seams:
+The seam is always where these fail.
+There are three main ways people try to join them:

-This is the most common option people try because it appears to be affordable, simple, and many products are available.
-The problem is that adhesives rely on chemical bonds that almost always fail when submerged.
-Cold water, sanitation chemicals, and time break them down.
-Some adhesives become brittle in cold conditions.
-Others off-gas or leach chemicals into the water.
-On top of that, it only takes a tiny bubble or speck of dust under the seam to ruin the bond.
-This is why most taped or glued liners used in DIY cold plunges fail within weeks or months.
+This is the most common attempt because it looks affordable and simple.
+The problem is that adhesives rely on chemical bonds that almost always fail under sustained cold water submersion.
+Cold temperatures, sanitation chemicals, and time break them down.
+Some adhesives become brittle in the cold.
+Others off-gas or leach into the water.
+And it only takes a single bubble or speck of dust under the seam to create a failure point.
+Most taped or glued liners fail within weeks or months.

 2. Heat welding.